davejacobs/mint/README.md

 To set a local (directory-specific) configuration option, call `mint set`:

-    mint set [local] --template serif-professional --destination final
+    mint set [--local] template=serif-professional

 This will create (or update) a config file: ./.mint/config.yml

 It will contain:

     template: serif-professional
-    destination: final

-From now on, calling `mint` in this directory will automatically draw on these two options.
-(Commandline options will override these file options.)
+From now on, calling `mint` in this directory will automatically draw on this option.
+(Commandline options will override any file-based options.)

 You can also set user-wide options: